georgethebeatle/dotfiles/README.md

 ```

 It may take som time on a clean machine, be patient.
 Works best with iterm with a Nerd font set.
 In order to set the nerd fond got to
-Iterm Preferences > Profiles -> Text, check the 'Use a different font for non-ASCII text' option and select Inconsolata Nerd Font theat
+`Iterm Preferences > Profiles -> Text`, check the `Use a different font for non-ASCII text` option and select `Inconsolata Nerd Font` that
 is iinstalled by this playbook.